Bitbucket Data Center resources

 - High availability and failover: If one cluster node goes down, then the remaining cluster nodes can continue servicing requests so that users see little or no loss of availability.

 - Instant scalability: You can rapidly provision extra capacity with no downtime.

 - Bitbucket Mesh: A distributed, replicated, and horizontally scalable Git repository storage system for high-speed Git operations and greater availability.

-- Smart Mirroring: The ability to provide local Mirror nodes in geographically distributed locations, to accelerate Git clones and fetches for remote teams.
+- Mirrors: The ability to provide local Mirror nodes in geographically distributed locations, to accelerate Git clones and fetches for remote teams.

 - Rate limiting: The ability for Bitbucket to self-protect.
 Helps you keep your instance stable by giving you control over how many HTTP requests (e.g. REST API requests) automations and scripts can make, and how often they can make them.

 - Database high availability: With Bitbucket Data Center, the application server is no longer a single point of failure.
 With AWS deployments, you can extend this to the database through the following supported configurations: